Ramon Perez

 4. Launch a DCI job using components.

-To show this workflow, we will follow the tnf_test_example from dci-openshift-app-agent, which is a good example that contains all the configuration needed to run components in DCI jobs, then retrieving the data needed from the component and using it in the hooks to run CNF Cert Suite over the deployed workloads.
+To show this workflow, we will follow the tnf_test_example from dci-openshift-app-agent, which is a good example that contains all the configuration needed to run components in DCI jobs, then retrieving the data needed from the component and using it in the hooks to run Red Hat Best Practices for Kubernetes test suite over the deployed workloads.

 Some other examples will be shown to see the different ways we can use DCI components.